 The Library website has embedded content from various free social media tools.
 We aim for all content we publish via these to be accessible, however the accessibility of the platforms and any content we repost from other accounts is outside of our control.

-This website was last tested between November 2019 and May 2020.
+Pages from this website were last tested between November 2019 and September 2020, with system criteria assessed between November 2019 and May 2020, and content tested between August 2020 and September 2020.
 The testing was carried out by an individual member of Leeds Beckett University Library staff with advice and input from colleagues.

 A sample of 30 pages from the Library website was tested to cover the following categories: Home page; Contact page; Pages containing: Text-based content, Images, Video, Interactive tools and transactions, Forms, Documents, Accessibility information and Search boxes.
 We prioritised pages with high usage according to our website statistics and included at least one page or collection of pages from each of the four service areas which comprise Libraries and Learning Innovation (LLI).
 The sample contained the following pages: